 We’ve described how you can establish residency in Ireland above.
 Another important item you’ll be able to apply for once in Ireland is the Personal Public Service (PPS) number.

 This number is akin to our Social Security number, and it serves as a reference number that helps to you to gain access to social welfare benefits, public services and information in the country.
-The number can be applied for at the local social welfare office in the place where you choose to live.
+The number can be applied for at the local social welfare office in the part of Ireland where you choose to live.

 An excellent Irish-government website that will help you navigate the ins and outs of your move to Ireland is www.citizensinformation.ie.
 It provides information on a wide variety of topics in addition to the ones we’ve discussed in this column, including taxation and the Irish social welfare system.

 Moving to Ireland